 The Federal Stafford Loan is offered through the William D. Ford Direct Lending Program beginning with the 2009-2010 academic year.

 An unsubsidized loan can be awarded regardless of financial need.
 You will be charged interest from the time the loan is disbursed until it is paid in full.
 If you allow that interest to accumulate, it will be added to the principal amount of your loan.
-Graduate unsubsidized Stafford Loans first disbursed between July 1, 2019 and June 30, 2020 have a fixed interest rate of 6.08 percent.
+Graduate unsubsidized Stafford Loan information may be found here.

 Graduate Student PLUS Loan:

 Graduate and professional students will be eligible to borrow funds through the Federal PLUS Loan program.
 The Grad PLUS Loan will help bridge the gap between the financial aid awarded a student and their calculated cost of attendance.
-A Grad PLUS loan first disbursed between July 1, 2019 and July 30, 2020 has a fixed interest rate of 7.08 percent.
+Grad PLUS loan interest rate and fee information may be found here.
 To be eligible for the Grad PLUS Loan, students must first apply for and be offered Federal Stafford Loans.

 You are required to complete a separate Master Promissory Note (MPN) for your Grad PLUS loan which is good for 10 years.